Browder v. Gayle: Building the case

 The cause of action was brought under Reconstruction-era civil rights legislation, specifically 42 U.S.C. sections 1981, 1983.
 The United States District Court had original jurisdiction to hear the case because it was a federal question (section 1331) and because it concerned civil rights (section 1343).
 A three-judge district court panel was required under 28 U.S.C. § 2281 for the granting of an interlocutory or the permanent injunction restraining the enforcement of a state statute by restraining the action of a state officer, such as an official of the Alabama Public Service Commission.
 The court held that since officials admitted that they were enforcing state statutes, a three-judge court had jurisdiction over the case.

 About two months after the bus boycott began, civil rights activists reconsidered the case of Claudette Colvin.
 Fred Gray, E.D.
 Nixon, and Clifford Durr searched for the ideal case law to challenge the constitutional legitimacy of Montgomery and Alabama bus segregation laws.

 Durr was concerned that an appeal of Parks's case would get tied up in the Alabama state courts and thought that they needed a way to get directly to federal courts.
 Gray did research for the lawsuit and consulted with NAACP Legal Defense Fund attorneys Robert L. Carter and Thurgood Marshall who ultimately helped them decide to approach Claudette Colvin, Aurelia Browder, Susie McDonald, Mary Louise Smith, and Jeanetta Reese, all women who had been discriminated against by drivers enforcing segregation policy in the Montgomery bus system.
 They agreed to become plaintiffs in a federal civil action lawsuit, thus bypassing the Alabama court system.
 Reese dropped out of the case in February 1956 because of intimidation by members of the white community.
 She falsely claimed she had not agreed to the lawsuit, which led to an unsuccessful attempt to disbar Gray for supposedly improperly representing her.
 Furthermore, Fred Gray also attempted to interview men to join the case, however they were too fearful to spearhead the fight.
+Convinced that she could carry the responsibility, Gray selected Aurelia Browder to be the case's lead plaintiff.